SchlossLab/Schloss_phylotypr_MRA_2024/README.md

-## clustur: An R package for clustering features using sparse distances matrices
+## phylotypr: An R package for classifying DNA sequences

 ------